rmwalls/LIRI-Bot/README.md

 <ol>
 <li>JavaScript
 <li>Nodejs
-<li>Node Packages - these are listed in the package.json file, so you should be able to install then all with 'npm install'
+<li>Node Packages - these are listed in the package.json file, so you should be able to install then all with `npm install`
     <ol>
     <li>Axios
     <li>DOTENV